undistro/zora/docs/configuration/custom-checks.md

 - `batch/v1/jobs`
 - `batch/v1/cronjobs`

-### Apply a `CustomCheck`
+### Applying custom checks

-Since you have a `CustomCheck` on a file, you can apply it with the command below.
+Since you have a `CustomCheck` on a file, you can apply it with the following command.

 ```shell
 kubectl apply -f check.yaml -n zora-system
 ```

-### List custom checks
+### Listing custom checks

-Once created, list the custom checks to see if it's ready.
+Once created, list the custom checks to see if they are ready.

 ```shell
 kubectl get customchecks -n zora-system